LimEileen/ID_Assignment01_ResponsiveWebsite/README.md

 ### Acknowledgements

-- I received inspiration for this project from X
+- I received inspiration for this project from [Official Website for BTS](https://ibighit.com/bts/eng/profile/)